The Acceptance and Commitment Therapy and Psychology Interest Group invites submissions for the APS ACT Psychology Interest Group Award.

 - Successful candidates for the APS ACT Psychology Interest Group Award will:

-- be invited to prepare their thesis as a presentation for inclusion in the next APS ACT Annual Conference Program occurring after their receipt of the Award;
+- be invited to prepare their thesis as a presentation for consideration for inclusion in the next APS Annual Conference occurring after their receipt of the Award;

 - receive an award of $250 and a certificate; and

-- be offered one standard registration at no cost to attend the next APS ACT Annual Conference Program occurring after their receipt of the Award, and one night’s accommodation to the value determined by the APS ACT Interest Group’s National Committee.
+- be offered one standard registration at no cost to attend the next APS Annual Conference Program occurring after their receipt of the Award, and one night’s accommodation to the value determined by the APS ACT Interest Group’s National Committee.
+If the candidate is unable to attendthe APS Annual Conference the candidate can be offered one standard registration to an alternative APS Conference in the same year.

 - be offered one year’s APS membership at no cost provided that the successful candidate makes an application for membership within twelve (12) months of receiving notice of their Award.